LuukvandenBent/DeepLearningGroup9/README.md

 ## Reproduction

-We found this network particularly interesting as there are many applications that real time restoration of extremely dark images can aid.
-We found the visual results rather pleasing and pursued understanding the methodology of this paper and network and its significance and relation to the results.
+We found this network particularly interesting as there are many applications that real time restoration of extremely dark images can aid, such as pedestrian detection in low light conditions.
 We decided to pursue investigating different loss functions with the same network, as well as architectural changes of the final HSE and the RDB* block itself.
+The reason for the loss function analysis is because the authors do not mention in the paper why this loss function is optimal.

 To train the network, we used  a smaller part of the Sony dataset from the SID [3].
 Once the training is completed, the network yields weights that can (theoretically) be used to restore any extremely dark image.

 In order to proceed with the project, first the runtime environment and hardware needed to be chosen and set up.
-Local personal computers were not equipped with sufficiently powerful processors, some even not with GPUs, and would result in training sessions lasting days, given the large dataset.
+Local personal computers were not equipped with sufficiently powerful processors, some not even with GPUs, and would result in training sessions lasting days to weeks, given the large dataset.
 Therefore, to allow progress and practical reproducibility, the training part of the deep learning network either needed to be done with a significantly reduced size of the dataset, potentially compromising the quality of the training or on dedicated hardware.
 Luckily, Google Cloud Platform service provides such dedicated powerful hardware for educational purposes.
 Before making use of this hardware, however, the code was analyzed on local runtime environments and Google Collab, which allows group collaboration on programming, where alterations to the code were tested and troubleshooted.
 Once there were no errors, this code was then uploaded to a remote virtual machine on Google Cloud Platform via the Git protocol and Github as our remote repository host.
 Google Cloud Platform is accessed purely via the SSH connection and the command line.
-The dataset also needed to be uploaded to the remote virtual machine, however this posed difficulties to do directly, due to the size of the dataset, the upload and download speeds of personal computers.
+The dataset also needed to be uploaded to the remote virtual machine. however, this posed difficulties to do directly, due to the size of the dataset and the upload and download speeds of personal computers.
 Therefore it was first compressed in a zip file, and then uploaded to a google drive via a fiber optic network connection, from which it could then be downloaded by means of the virtual machine’s terminal with the help of a software called “gdrive”.

-The code itself is written in Python, while extensive use of PyTorch packages is made in order to program this deep learning network.
-Also, although a CPU could be used for running this network, it is advised to use the GPU’s graphic processing capabilities, and therefore the CUDA platform is used to access the GPU.
+The code itself is written in Python, alongside the PyTorch library in order to program this deep learning network.
+Also, although a CPU could be used for running this network, it is advised to use the GPU’s graphic processing capabilities.
 Based on these requirements, hardware for the virtual machine (VM) that was selected had an Intel Skylake CPU and a single core NVIDA Tesla T4 GPU with 30 GB Memory (made possible by 8 virtual processors).
 The software bundle that was selected was a Linux/Debian 10 optimized for use with PyTorch (version 1.10) and the CPU/GPU with CUDA 11.0.
 Finally a 100GB boot disk is used.

 The full dataset from the SID paper [3] contains many raw images that together take up more than 100 GB of storage space.
 This would have resulted in more than 24 hours training, even with the powerful remote virtual machine, therefore the dataset needed to be reduced as well.
-It was ultimately reduced to 21.2GB, meaning that 557 training files and 294 test files were used.
-As a result, a single training lasted around 12 hours.
+It was ultimately reduced to an arbitrary amount of 47 training images and 27 test images.
+We only used images taken with a shutterspeed of 0.1s, to reduce variability in the data.

 ## General Code Adjustments